awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.
 **Note**
-To filter the list of DB instances in the **Instances** pane, type a text string in the **Filter instances** box\.
+To filter the list of DB instances in the **Databases** pane, enter a text string in the **Filter databases** box\.
 Only DB instances that contain the string appear\.

-1. Click on the name of the DB instance to show its details\.
+1. Choose the name of the DB instance to show its details\.

 1. In the details section, scroll down to the **Tags** section\.